 Can a Child Outgrow the Knock Knees Condition? – Learn The Facts!

 Knock knees are common in kids between the ages of 2 to 5.
-At this stage in the life of children, knock knees is just a process of growth and there is no need to be too alarmed.
+At this stage, knock knees is just a process of growth and there is no need to be too alarmed.
 You will notice in certain children between those ages how their knees come together as the ankles widen apart.
 At this stage, it is part of the growth process as it makes kids’ feet stable and keeps the kids balance as their bones grow and harden.

 It is expected that the kids will grow out of the knock knees condition as they keep growing (normally by the age of 6) and they usually do grow out of it.
 However, in rare cases we see this condition of knock knees seem to go beyond the ages of 5, and in such cases, there is a need for concern.